Etron-RA/RetroAchievements/Tutorials/05_Pointers/Example_5C.md

- ## Example #5C - Steel Grip
 # Example 5C: No Idea What You're In For
 Following the animal theme, Doctor Octopus is a scientist driven mad by the accident that fused four robotic tentacle arms to his body.
 In this achievement Spider-Man must defeat Doctor Octopus without taking damage or letting Doctor Octopus regenerate his shield two or more times.

 ![Spider-Man Vs. Doctor Octopus](Spiderman_Vs_DocOck_Fight.png)